 I’m not a city slicker, as I live in the country (haha), but use a wooden slicker tool attached to my drill, and spin that along the edges to create a nice smooth finish.

 Now you can slide your strap along smoothly and carry your new NNT purse with confidence.
-After that, out comes the rivets and swivel clasp to finish the belt.
+After that, out comes the rivets and swivel clasp to finish the strap.
 The holes are measured carefully and punched by hand with this punch and a rubber mallet, then hammered in with the same mallet.
 My shoulders are always pretty tired after a day of strap making!

 Tada!
 The final resulting strap, dark, smooth edges and sturdy hardware.
 It’s ready to clip onto your bag.
 The next step is to punch holes in the bag itself and attach the strap tabs with more rivets.
 My work is never done!
 Tomorrow is another day, but right now, it’s wine o’clock…..